RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Applicability of proposed method for COVID-19

-Among the features selected by RelDenClu, the percentage of deaths in region due to communicable and non-communicable diseases (S. No. 2 and 3 of Table \ref{tabFeatCovid}), falls in line with the report given by Centers of Disease Control and Prevention \cite{CDCcovRep}.
-We also find that age-related features (S. No. 11, 12, 15, and 16 of Table \ref{tabFeatCovid}) are also selected.
-Features showing mortality rate for overall population and for each gender also affect the age distribution of people in a region (S. No. 7, 8, 9 of Table \ref{tabFeatCovid} ) are selected by RelDenClu.
-The selected features showing total population and population density (S. No. 13 and 14 of Table \ref{tabFeatCovid}) are obviously related to the number of confirmed cases and infection rates.
-The feature indicating the incidence of tuberculosis (S. No. 6 of Table \ref{tabFeatCovid} ), is interesting.
+Among the features selected by RelDenClu, the percentage of deaths in region due to communicable and non-communicable diseases (S. no. 1 and 2 of Table \ref{tabFeatCovid}), falls in line with the report given by \cite{CDCcovRep}.
+We find that age-related features (S. no. 8 and 9 of Table \ref{tabFeatCovid}) are also selected.
+Features showing life expectancy and mortality rate for overall population and for each gender also affect the age distribution of people in a region (S. no. 5, 6, 7 of Table \ref{tabFeatCovid} ) are selected by RelDenClu.
+The feature indicating the incidence of tuberculosis (S. no. 4 of Table \ref{tabFeatCovid} ), is interesting.
 It is also seen that countries with higher tuberculosis incidences have relativity lower COVID-19 infection rates.
-A study \cite{Curtis2020} has already noted that administering BCG vaccine is likely to reduce severity of COVID-19 symptoms.
-Another factor that may contribute to this association is that tuberculosis is more rampant in warm humid climates while COVID-19 is expected to spread faster in cold dry climate \cite{NScovClimate}.
-On the other hand, we find COVID-19 has a higher infection rate where Tuberculosis detection is high.
-This may be because such regions are conducting a higher number of COVID-19 tests, leading to a higher number of confirmed cases.
-We also find that success rate in curing tuberculosis (S. No. 17 of Table \ref{tabFeatCovid}) in related to infection rate.
+A study by \cite{Curtis2020} has already noted that administering BCG vaccine is likely to reduce severity of COVID-19 symptoms.
+Another factor that may contribute to this association is that tuberculosis is more rampant in warm humid climates while COVID-19 is expected to spread faster in cold dry climate as noted by \cite{NScovClimate}.